Self-hosting ClassroomIO

 - apps/dashboard - the admin dashboard + LMS

-The quickest and easiest way to deploy both the backend and dashboard is by using our Railway Template (opens in a new tab).
+The quickest and easiest way to deploy both the api and dashboard is by using our Railway Template.
 However there are a couple of things that you'd need first before heading over to the template, which are:

-- SMTP values - For sending emails on the backend
+- SMTP values - For sending emails on the api

 - Supabase - For the database used on the dashboard

-- Cloudflare R2 (optional) - Video uploads on the backend
+- Cloudflare R2 (optional) - Video uploads on the api

 SMTP Setup

-Both for the supabase and backend setup, you'd need a custom SMTP for email sending.
+Both for the supabase and api setup, you'd need a custom SMTP for email sending.
 Most importantly you need these values:

 SMTP_HOST=